pH-7/Download-Simply-Videos-From-YouTube/readme.md

 python download.py --list-formats
 ```

-#### Concurrent Downloads
+#### Concurrent Downloads (Multiple Videos Only)
-The script supports 1-5 concurrent downloads (default: 3).
-You'll be prompted to choose:
+When downloading multiple videos, the script will prompt you to choose concurrent workers (1-5, default: 3):
 ```
 Number of concurrent downloads (1-5, default=3): 5
 ```

+**Note:** This prompt only appears when downloading multiple videos.
+Single video downloads are automatically optimized for best performance.

 **The script will:**
 1. Prompt for YouTube URL(s) (single video, playlist, or multiple URLs)
 2. Ask for an output directory (optional)
-3. Ask for number of concurrent downloads (optional)
+3. **Smart prompting**: Ask for concurrent downloads only when downloading multiple videos
-4. Download content simultaneously in the highest available quality
+4. Download content simultaneously in the highest available quality (for multiple videos)
 5. Organize content appropriately:
    - Single videos: Saved directly in the output directory
    - Playlists: Organized in a playlist-named folder with numbered files